Wer-Wolf/doublespace/README.md

 you have the ``ninja`` build system installed on your local system or else the build might fail.
 You can also use the standard ``hatch test`` command to execute the unit tests.

+You can also use ``cibuildwheel`` for building this extension in a manner compatible with the python manylinux specification.

 ## Example

 This example uses the ``decompress`` function to perform doublespace decompression.